The School of Pharmacy

-Applicants cannot use AP/CLEP credits in science (Chemistry, Biology) or math to meet the pre-pharmacy requirements.
+Applicants cannot use AP/CLEP credits to meet the science or math course work requirements.
 Students have the option of taking a more advanced course in the area for the same number of credits or more.
 For example, a student who has AP credit in Calculus 1 may take Calculus 1 or Calculus 2.
 The laboratory component must be taken with a laboratory-based course.

 Credit Age Limit

 College credits in the science and math prerequisites over five years old may not be considered in the application process.
-Students may be required to take refresher courses (e.g., Organic Chemistry with lab, Anatomy and Physiology with lab, Calculus, Statistics), especially if they have not had any recent coursework or work responsibilities in any one of these given areas.
+Students may be required to take refresher courses (e.g., Organic Chemistry I & II with Labs, Anatomy and Physiology I & II with Labs, Calculus, Statistics), especially if they have not had any recent coursework or work responsibilities in any one of these given areas.